-There are two problems when it comes to removing dead algae in the form of algae dust from a pool:
+There are two problems when it comes to how to get rid of algae dust in pool water:

 - Since algae dust is very fine and light, it is very easily disturbed when cleaning, causing it to go into suspension in the pool water and then resettle some time later.
 This then requires further cleaning.